sanchitchip/BR_AI/README.md

 ## Dash App Interface

 ## Definition and Detection of Heat Islands
 The DoH Algorithm detects locations, where changes in the determinant of the Hessian Matrix (which corresponds to local maxima or minima in curvature) lie above a a certain threshhold.
 This gives a number of candidates for potential Heat Islands.
 In the next step, we compare the temperature of each heat island candidate to the 0.98-Quantile of temperature of the surrounding area, and classify a candidate as Heat Island, only if it lies above the 0.98-Quantile value.
 This ensures we get rid of local minima and larger areas that have a high Landssurface Temperature in general.
-As there is no widely accepted definition of what constitutes a heat island, it might be of interest for any future usage to vary this defintion, which can be done by altering the following parameters of the `island_detection` in the *lst.py* file:
+As there is no widely accepted definition of what constitutes a heat island, it might be of interest for any future usage to vary this defintion, which can be done by altering the following parameters of the `island_detection()` function in the *lst.py* file:

 * `threshold=0.1` This Parameter controls the threshold of what is considered a significant change in temperature. **Reduce this to detect less prominent blobs**.
 * `max_sigma` This parameter controls the maximum standard deviation for Gaussian Kernel used to compute Hessian matrix. **Keep this high to detect larger blobs**.
 * `min_sigma` This parameter controls the minimum standard deviation for Gaussian Kernel used to compute Hessian matrix.. **Keep this low to detect smaller blobs.**.

+Other parameters to alter the defintion and detection process would be changing the 0.98-Quantile to a different value, as well as the comparison area it is applied to.
+The default is set to a 20 * 20 pixel box.
+Both parameters are included in the `temperature_threshold()` function of the *lst.py* file.

 ## Demo